FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

 which relates the estimated biomass (`B`) with an interaction term between log-age (`logAge`), `standB` ('totalBiomass'), `speciesCode` (i.e. species ID) and land cover ('lcc').
-The model is fitted to the `standB` and species cover on `studyAreaLarge`, using an optimization routine that searches for the best conversion factor between broadleaf species cover and `B` by minimizing AIC.
+The model is fitted to the `standB` and species cover on `studyArea_biomassParam`, using an optimization routine that searches for the best conversion factor between broadleaf species cover and `B` by minimizing AIC.

 #### Maximum biomass and maximum aboveground net primary productivity {#bboreal-maxB-maxANPP}